 Figures

 Figure 1.
 Pin1 as biomarker and risk of dementia.
 Causal directed acyclic graph where Pin1 at time t is represented as Pt, Dementia at time t+k is represented as Yt+k.
 L1 represents shared causes of Pin1 and Dementia, such as smoking.
-To isolate the effect of Pt and Yy+k we need to block the backdoor path Yt+k←L1→Pt.
+To isolate the effect of Pt on Yy+k we need to block the backdoor path Yt+k←L1→Pt.

 Figure 2.
 Incident cancer diagnosis as proxy for Pin1 expression.
 This causal graph is an expansion of Figure 1, includes Pin1 expression at time Pt+1.
-Incident cancer diagnosis is represented as Ct and Ct+1
+Incident cancer diagnosis is represented as Ct and Ct+1 and is a proxy of Pin1 expression.
+To isolate the effect of Pt and Pt+1 on Yy+k we need to block the backdoor path Yt+k←L1→Pt and Yt+k←L1→Pt+1.
+Although we represent L1 as a single node for readability, L1 is time-varying too.

 Figure 3.
-Time-varying cancer diagnosis and inmortal-time bias.
+Time-varying cancer diagnosis and immortal-time bias.
 This causal graph is an expansion of Figure 2, where Dt+1 represents death at time t+1.
 Cancer diagnosis at t+1 can only be measured among those who are alive at t+1.

 Figure 4.
 Death as competing event of dementia.
 In this graph we only focus attention to the exposure as if it was measured for all at time Pt+1.
 We include Dt+k as death at time t+k, L2 represents possible shared causes of dementia and death (such as cardiovascular comorbidities).
 Pin1 may affect the risk of death through cancer diagnosis, represented as an arrow between Ct+1 and Dt+k.
 To isolate the direct effect of Pt+1 and Yy+k, we have to block the backdoor pathway from Yt+k←L2→Dt+k←Ct+1→Pt+1 and Yt+k→Dt+k←L1→Pt+1

 Figure 5.
-Causal graph for effect of Pin1 through the proxy of cancer diagnosis in the risk of dementia, including all challenges discussed through Figures 1 to 4.
+Causal graph for effect of Pin1 through the proxy of cancer diagnosis on the risk of dementia, including all challenges discussed through Figures 1 to 4.

 Figure 6.
 Risk of dementia under elimination of death over 20 years of follow-up by cancer diagnosis status.
 Panel A. represents the scenario where cancer was considered as “ever vs. never”.
 Panel B. represents the scenario where cancer was considered as a time-varying proxy.